-Dipeptidyl peptidase-IV (DPP-IV, CD26) is a widely expressed 240 kDa serine protease with a multitude of functions under both physiological and pathological conditions (see Lambeir et al. 2003 for review).
-Its relatively restricted substrate specifity for Pro or Ala in the P1 position directs its action on a number of biologically active peptides such as neuropeptide Y, Substance P (SP), glucagon like peptide-1 and -2 and a number of chemokines including stromal cell derived factor-1 α (SDF-1 α , CXCL12) (Mentlein 1999, de Meester et al. 2000).
-Proteolytic removal of the two N-terminal amino acid residues by DPP-IV mostly decreases the biological activity of the respective peptide, while in some cases it can activate the peptide substrate or influence its binding to specific receptor subtypes (Mentlein 1999).
+Dipeptidyl peptidase-IV (DPP-IV, CD26) is a widely expressed 240 kDa serine protease with a multitude of functions under both physiological and pathological conditions (for review see Lambeir et al. 2003).
+Its relatively restricted substrate specifity for proline or alanine in the P1 position directs its action on a number of biologically active peptides such as neuropeptide Y, substance P (SP), glucagon-like peptide-1 and -2 and a number of chemokines including stromal cell-derived factor-1 α (SDF-1 α , CXCL12) (Mentlein 1999, de Meester et al. 2000).
+Proteolytic removal of the two N-terminal amino acid residues by DPP-IV mostly decreases the biological activity of the corresponding peptide, while in some cases it can activate the peptide substrate or influence its binding to specific receptor subtypes (Mentlein 1999).
 DPP-IV is mostly expressed on cell surface and a soluble form is also present in the serum (Durinx et al. 2000).
 DPP-IV enzymatic activity can therefore affect auto-, para- as well as endocrine signaling of biologically active substances.

-DPP-IV is frequently dysregulated in cancer, being significantly downregulated or lost in some tumors and upregulated in others (Sulda et al. 2006).
+DPP-IV is frequently dysregulated in cancer, being significantly down-regulated or lost in some tumors and upregulated in others (Sulda et al. 2006).
 A number of DPP-IV substrates promote the malignant phenotype of cancer cells that express appropriate receptors.
-Thus, DPP-IV hydrolytic activity can interfere with some pro-oncogenic signaling pathways (Busek et al. 2004, Busek et al. 2006).
-Indeed, Masur et al. (2006) have recently shown that a DPP-IV inhibitor can promote the growth stimulating and migratory effect of glucagon like peptide-2 in DPP-IV positive colon cancer cell lines.
-Interestingly, in vitro studies have mostly demonstrated that artificial upregulation of DPP-IV has an antioncogenic effect (Wesley et al. 1999, 2004, 2005), although the mechanism remains elusive.
+Thus, DPP-IV hydrolytic activity can interfere with some prooncogenic signaling pathways (Bušek et al. 2004, 2006).
+Indeed, Masur et al. (2006) have recently shown that a DPP-IV inhibitor can promote the growth stimulating and migratory effect of glucagon-like peptide-2 in DPP-IV